nroduit/nroduit.github.io/content/basics/shortcuts.en.md

 Window / Level: <i class="fa fa-star" style="color:green"></i>

 -   Horizontal movement of the mouse to the right will widen the window width (flatten the perceived contrast)
--   Vertical movement of the mouse upwards will lower the window center (increase the perceived brightness)
+-   Vertical movement of the mouse upwards will lower the window center (increase the perceived brightness).
+See [Preferences](../customize/preferences) to inverse level direction.

 Two ways to draw a segment: